copenlu/academic-kickstart/content/people/christoph/index.md

 # Short bio (displayed in user profile at end of posts)
 # bio = "Dustin's research interests include fact checking and knowledge base population, with a focus on scientific texts.
 He was PhD in CopeNLU from 2019 to 2023, and is now a postdoctoral researcher in the DIKU ML section."
 bio = "Christoph Leitner is a PhD student at Mannheim University, working on explainable text generation metrics.
-He is visiting CopeNLU in Winter/Spring 2024."
+He was visiting CopeNLU in Winter/Spring 2024."

 # External website link#
 external_link = "https://nl2g.github.io/"